HL7/fhir-medmorph/input/pagecontent/trustservices.md

 ### Trust Services

-Trust Service Provider enables trust services such as anonymization, de-identification, re-identification and psuedonymization.
+Trust Service Provider enables trust services such as anonymization, de-identification, re-identification, and pseudonymization.
 These services are uses when required.
-(For example, to send data to research organizations the data may have to be de-identified where as for public health reporting for cancer does not require de-identification of data).
+(For example, to send data to research organizations the data may have to be de-identified whereas for public health reporting for cancer does not require de-identification of data).

 The next section identifies specific requirements for Trust Service Provider: